RobertoAnguloDeveloper/maintenance_executions_api/form_assignments.md

             "entity_id": 5
         },
         {
-            "form_id": 1, // This might fail if form 1 is already assigned to user 101
+            "form_id": 1,
             "entity_name": "user",
-            "entity_id": 101
+            "entity_id": 101 // This might fail if already assigned
         },
         {
             "form_id": 999, // This will fail if form 999 doesn't exist